Hope Bagenal: Education and early career

 Bagenal, known by his second name, Hope, was born in Dublin, but the family moved to England when he was two years old.
-He attended various schools as his father moved first to the North, and then to East Anglia, finishing at Uppingham School.
+He attended various schools as his father moved first to the North (including St Peter's School, York) and then to East Anglia, finishing at Uppingham School.
 From 1905 to 1909 he studied engineering at Leeds University, but left without qualifying.
 He then joined an architectural practice in London and studied at the Architectural Association.
 In 1911 Bagenal joined Edwin Cooper and worked on the Port of London Authority building.

 By March 1914, Bagenal was in contact with Wallace Sabine, who was studying the link between reverberation and absorption in auditorium design.
 Bagenal, with his engineering background, recognised the significance of this work to the architectural profession, and developed a career in acoustics consultancy.

 Bagenal, at that time attracted by the Quakers, volunteered for the Royal Army Medical Corps and was sent to Flanders, from where he wrote a series of articles, and poems.
 At the end of the Great War, the best were reprinted in Fields and Battlefields under the pseudonym No. 31540.
 He published further anthologies in 1932 and 1940.
 He was wounded at the Somme, where he was awarded the DCM, and convalesced at the army's 1st Eastern General Hospital, Cambridge.
 Here he met the physicist Alex Wood, with whom he later wrote the pioneering text, Planning for Good Acoustics (1931).